alishadey/alishadey.github.io/README.md

   - Beyond the Playground — designing for children in public spaces.
   - KWMUnity — collaboration, community, and creative problem‑solving.
   - Don’t Buy It — an interactive museum exhibit about sustainable consumption.
-- Clean, legible typography and calm colors that let the work shine.
+- Clean, legible typography and calm colours that let the work shine.

 ## Explore